Akshatb2006/Augur-Microtask/Visualizations/Readme.md

-# 🔍 CHAOSS Augur Microtasks – D3.js Visualizations
+# 🔍 CHAOSS Augur – D3.js Visualizations

 Welcome to a collection of sleek, interactive **D3.js visualizations** crafted for [CHAOSS Augur](https://chaoss.community/augur) as part of my **Google Summer of Code (GSoC)** microtasks.